zacanger/zacanger.github.io/src/2016/pm-tools-kill-productivity.md

 app (mainly, simplicity and ease of use) that using them ends up taking more than half as much time as many of the small tasks.

+The last place I worked, we switched to this thing called Droptask.
+It was so bad, such a ridiculously complicated UI mess, that myself and some co-workers just ended up not using it at all, and relied solely on Slack.
+Picking a (one, singular) decent tool really makes a difference.
+Trello's popular because it's simple and easy.
+For devs, same goes for Issues.

 I meant to write a good bit more about this but I probably don't need to.
 Everyone complains about using too many tools all the time, especially devs using businessy tools.
 And it's late.
 So.